 - Identify the impact of chance findings on the interpretation of subgroup analysis findings

-- Critically assess findings of testing for treatment-by-subgroup interaction and their utility in determining the treatments use
+- Describe how to critically assess findings of testing for treatment-by-subgroup interaction and their utility in determining the treatments use

-- Handle statistical considerations, including study power and multiplicity issues, for the design and analysis of a clinical trial with claim for a targeted subgroup
+- Discuss how to handle statistical considerations, including study power and multiplicity issues, for the design and analysis of a clinical trial with claim for a targeted subgroup